TAAPArthur/pkgmanager/README.md

 * No mandatory checksums.
 Can me implemented as hooks if one cared
 * No privilege escalation.
 We'll drop privileges when running as root, but won't gain them
 * Manifest file doesn't explicitly denote directories
-* Don't create "*.new" when override /etc. Instead, the protection is implemented as a hook
+* Don't create "\*.new" files when override /etc. Instead, the protection is implemented as a hook

 # Packaging System